nent/nent/packages/core/src/components/n-presentation/elements.md

 ## Time Percentage To: [n-percentage-to]

 This attribute instructs [\<n-presentation\>](/components/n-presentation) to inject the current time percentage (based on the **next-after** attribute or the video-duration) to the named attributes.
-In this example's case 'value' will be updated.
+In this example's case, 'value' will be updated.

 ```html
 <any value='' n-percentage-to='value' />